End of Life Care for Patients with Disorders of Consciousness

 Functional near-infrared spectroscopy (fNIRS)

-This method is a beneficial tool in assessing brain activity.
-This is a non-invasive optical method that detects neural activity in non-responsive patients who have suffered an acute brain injury and can play a vital role in assessing awareness (25).
+This method is a beneficial tool for assessing brain activity.
+It is a noninvasive optical method that detects neural activity in nonresponsive patients who have suffered an acute brain injury and can play a vital role in assessing awareness (25).

 Ask yourself...

-1. Consider what the reasons may be for the lack of specific laboratory or imaging tests that diagnose Disorders of Consciousness.
+1. Consider the reasons for the lack of specific laboratory or imaging tests that diagnose Disorders of Consciousness.

-2. Review the different diagnostic scales and assessments used in the evaluation of Disorders of Consciousness.
+2. Review the different diagnostic scales and assessments used to evaluate Disorders of Consciousness.

 Recovery